Rats and Mice

 RATS ARE EVERYWHERE!

-When a female rat no longer has a safe place to hide her babies from dominant male rats while searching for her food, she will gnaw her way into your home where other rats seldom frequent and hide her young there.
+When a female rat no longer has a safe place to hide her babies from dominant male rats while searching for her food, she will gnaw her way into your home where other rats infrequently visit to hide her young.

 Rats spread disease, damage structures and contaminate food and animal feed, as well as the environment around them.
 Experts claim, if you see one rat, there are at least 50 more close by.
 You will rarely see rats unless population pressure drives them from there hiding places.

 We remove dead rats, repair and sanitize areas where rats have been destructive.
 We also provide exclusion after the population has been reduced.

 The rodent population outside must be reduced before any changes to the landscaping or structure are done.
 Rats have teeth that can gnaw through lead pipe.
 So, no matter how well you exclude them from your home, unless you reduce the population they will come back inside.

 Bait stations are placed in areas where our service personnel believe the rats to be most abundant.
 These bait staions are tamper-resistant and are staked into the ground witjh a vertical anchoring rod.
 We us the same bait sations you see on the perimeter of hotels, resorts and eating establishments.

 The Norway rat is also known as the Brown rat, Gray rat, Common rat, House rat, Wharf rat, Sewer rat, Barn rat and Water rat.
 They are not actually from Norway, but were first identified there.
 Norway rats are the most likely type to get into buildings, and are a much bigger problem to eliminate once they do.